 Misako has been featured in many magazines and newspapers, including Elle Girl and the New York Times.
-The BBC and NHK also featured her in a documentary about her comic book life.
+The BBC, NHK and TV Asahi also featured her in a documentary about her comic book life.
 Recently, Misako was chosen as one of Nikkei Woman Magazine’s 15 Women of the year.

-Recently Misako got a children’s book deal with a Japanese publisher Meijishoin.
-Also, she is currently creating a nurse manga for Medicus in Japan that is featured in over 20 magazines.
+Recently Misako got books deal with a Japanese publisher Meijishoin and Discover21.
+Also, she created a nurse manga for Medicus in Japan that is featured in over 20 magazines.

 Misako currently lives in Brooklyn, New York and spends her free time riding her vintage bike, making hip hop, kissing babies, shaking hands, slam dunking and eating lots of Onigiri !!!

 “Many times, Misako Rocks has encouraged me with the phrase ‘Ganbatte’ – roughly translating to ‘Go for it!’ in Japanese.
 Her characters – especially Jermain – impart this same inspiring energy… take-charge girls that don’t wimp out in the face of adversity!” - Craig Thompson